ilian18/ilian18/README.md

 ### 🎭 Beyond Coding
 * Directed and edited the mini-series **"Life"**.
 * C2 Level in English (Bilingual).
-* Interested in Acting, Combat Sports, and Advanced Mathematics.
+* Interested in Acting, Combat Sports, Advanced Mathematics, and Philosophy
 * Martial artists for 5 years.

 ---